Would you like to use TV programmes to help improve your Dutch? Dutch teacher Joska Kruijssen offers some great viewing suggestions

 6. Ali B op Volle Toeren: Beautiful programme where young Dutch musicians meet up with the older generation to create something new.
 An interesting insight on Dutch culture and the changing society.

 1. Mocro of Kaaskop: A Moroccan Dutchie digs deep to find out who he really is – Dutch or Moroccan.
 Or something in between?

 2. De Wereld Draait Door: A talk show about news topics, with various guests.

 3. Zondag met Lubach: A humorous perspective on the news and Dutch society.

 4. 3Doc: Documentaries on various topics such as music, politics, human interest.

 5. A’dam en E.V.A: A funny and realistic drama series that takes place in Amsterdam about a girl and a boy falling in love in spite of life.

 Good to know!
 Did you know you can watch all NPO programmes with Dutch subtitles?
 Just press teletext 888 on your TV or click on the T on the online player, and subtitles will appear in real-time!

-Joska is a Dutch teacher and owner of Rubio Dutch Amsterdam, a language school with a unique method based on natural learning principles, where grammar and vocabulary are considered a means and not a goal in itself.
-She offers Bring-Your-Baby Dutch classes, intensive evening courses for busy people and InCompany programmes.
-She is the mother of two bilingual girls and lives in Amsterdam together with her Spanish partner.
+Joska Kruijssen is a Dutch teacher and owner of Rubio Dutch Amsterdam, a language school with a unique method based on natural learning principles, where grammar and vocabulary are considered a means and not a goal in itself.
+She is the mother of two bilingual girls, aged 8 and 4, and lives in Amsterdam together with her Spanish partner.